credbull/credbull-defi/packages/contracts/README.md

 # credbull-defi

-This guide shows how to build, test, and deploy the Credbull Token smart contract.
+This guide shows how to build, test, and deploy the Credbull smart contracts using Foundry.

 ## Pre-requisites
 Install Foundry: https://book.getfoundry.sh/getting-started/installation